zahidshowrav/knowzahid/README.md

 ## Usage

-You can use this CLI tool directly with `npx` without installing it globally and you can get me in your terminal:
+To run the tool, simply enter the following command in your terminal and you will get me in the terminal:

 ```bash
 npx knowzahid